-One of the most sought-after Scottish experiences our visitors can’t seem to get enough of is meeting Scotland’s hairy and loveable Highland cows.
+One of the most sought-after Scottish experiences is meeting our hairy and loveable Highland cows.
 Or as we Scots call them, Highland coos!

 Iconic, cute and extremely photogenic, these hardy yet docile animals can be found right across Scotland, including the islands.
-Depending on where in Scotland you’re visiting, we’ve grouped together some of our top picks for getting up close to them.
+We’ve put together some top picks from across Scotland for getting up close to them.

 The famous Scottish Highlands, where Highland cows originate from, is undoubtably a great place to see them.
 Amongst the epic and jaw-dropping landscapes, you’re spoiled for locations to pick from!

-- Thurso to Durness – See Highland cows in numerous roadside fields along the renowned North Coast 500 route between Thurso and Durness.
-Along this stretch of road, Kirkton Farm offers buggy tours around their Highland cattle farm.
+See Highland cows in fields along the renowned North Coast 500 route between Thurso and Durness.
+On this stretch, Kirkton Farm offers buggy tours around their Highland cattle farm.
 Or further along the western stretch of the NC500 route, you might see Highland cows enjoying a seaweed picnic at Clachtoll Beach.

 The atmospheric ruins of the Ruthven Barracks are located in the west of the Cairngorms National Park.
 They are surrounded by grazing land where you can see Highland cows, roaming around the barracks in this very picturesque landscape.
 Also nearby, meet the Highland cows that happily greet visitors at the fascinating Highland Folk Museum in Newtonmore.

 See Highland cows grazing in fields near the road in enchanting Glen Tanar, on the eastern periphery of the Cairngorms National Park.
-Glen Tanar estate offers an estate safari too.
+Glen Tanar estate offers various activities too.

-- Cardhu Distillery – Approximately an hour drive to the east of Inverness, a small herd of Highland cattle graze in the fields beside Cardhu Distillery.
+Approximately an hour drive to the south east of Inverness, a small herd of Highland cattle graze in the fields beside Cardhu Distillery.

-- The Cameron’s Tea Room and Farm Shop, Loch Ness – Located on the southern side of Loch Ness, the charming Cameron’s Tea Room and Farm Shop is home to a lovely herd of Highland cows.
+Located on the southern side of Loch Ness, the fields beside the charming Cameron’s Tea Room and Farm Shop is home to a friendly herd of Highland cows.

 North East Scotland